technion/messagesodium/README.md

     gem 'messagesodium'

 And run your usual bundle installation.
 Any existing sessions will be invalidated, much like if you changed your secret key.
 You can test it is active by looking at any session cookie.
-The absence of the "--" delimeter will confirm you are using this gem.
+The absence of the "--" delimiter will confirm you are using this gem.

 # Demonstration